 Custodial credit risk is the risk that, in the event of a bank failure, the Intermediate School District's deposits may not be returned to it.
 The Intermediate School District does not have a deposit policy for custodial credit risk.
-At year end, the Intermediate School District had \$68,614,088 of bank deposits (certificates of deposit and checking and savings accounts) that were uninsured and uncollateralized.
+At year end, the Intermediate School District had bank deposits of \$57,664,460 (certificates of deposit and checking and savings accounts) that were uninsured and uncollateralized.
 The Intermediate School District believes that, due to the dollar amounts of cash deposits and the limits of FDIC insurance, it is impractical to insure all deposits.
-As a result, the Intermediate School District evaluates each financial institution with which it deposits funds and assesses the level of risk of each institution; only those institutions with an acceptable estimated risk level are used as depositories.